 Po-Shen Loh is a social entrepreneur and inventor working across the spectrum of mathematics, education, and healthcare, all around the world.
 He is a math professor at Carnegie Mellon University, and the national coach of the USA International Mathematical Olympiad team.
 He holds math degrees from Caltech and Cambridge, and a PhD from Princeton.
 As an academic, Po-Shen has earned distinctions ranging from an International Mathematical Olympiad silver medal to the United States Presidential Early Career Award for Scientists and Engineers.
 He was the coach of Carnegie Mellon University’s math team when it achieved its first-ever #1 rank among all North American universities, and the coach of the USA Math Olympiad team when it achieved its first-ever back-to-back #1-rank victories in 2015 and 2016, and then again in 2018 and 2019.
 His research and educational outreach takes him to cities across the world, reaching over 10,000 people each year through public lectures and events, and he has featured in or co-created videos totaling over 19 million YouTube views.

 Theoretically Speaking is a lecture series highlighting exciting advances in theoretical computer science for a broad general audience.
 Events are free and open to the public, with first-come, first-served seating.
 No special background is assumed.
-Registration is required and will open as we get closer to the event.
+Registration is required.
 This lecture will be viewable thereafter on this page and on our YouTube channel.

 Please note: the Simons Institute regularly captures photos and video of activity around the Institute for use in videos, publications, and promotional materials.